suSha4nt/DSA-LeetCode-Daily/README.md

 Node 7 has no nodes with greater values to its right, so it remains in the modified list.

 ## Approach
-We can solve this problem using different approaches:
+### We can solve this problem using different approaches:

+#### Brute Force : </br>
-Brute Force: Compare each node with all nodes to its right and remove it if there’s a greater value node to its right.
+Compare each node with all nodes to its right and remove it if there’s a greater value node to its right. </br>
+#### Using a Stack : </br>
-Using a Stack: Use a stack to keep track of nodes in decreasing order.
-Iterate through the linked list and pop nodes from the stack until we find a greater value node.
+Use a stack to keep track of nodes in decreasing order.
+Iterate through the linked list and pop nodes from the stack until we find a greater value node. </br>
+#### Reverse the List : </br>
-Reverse the List: Reverse the linked list and then traverse it.
-If we find a node with a greater value than the maximum value encountered so far, we remove it.
+Reverse the linked list and then traverse it.
+If we find a node with a greater value than the maximum value encountered so far, we remove it. </br>
-##Implementation
-### Approach 1: Brute Force
-### Approach 2: Using a Stack
-### Approach 3: Reverse the List